The Devil and God Are Raging Inside Me: Leaked demos

 On January 24, 2006, nine untitled demos for the album leaked onto the Internet.
 The band was disappointed to hear of the leak; however, they had already been performing new tracks at live shows.

 Initially leaked without song titles, two of the songs would be re-recorded for the album, with two others being re-recorded and released on singles from the album.
 Early versions of "Sowing Season" and "Luca" (with a possible early title of "Mamas") feature on the demos, with the original recording of the latter seeing official release in the UK edition of the album as "Luca (Reprisal Version)".
 "Brother's Song" was reworked as "aloC-acoC" and released on the "Sowing Season" single, while the original demo featured the "Jesus Christ" single under the title "Brothers".
 A completed version of "(Fork and Knife)" recorded during The Devil and God Are Raging Inside Me sessions was released as a standalone single in 2007.

 Music writer Channing Freeman of Sputnikmusic commended the band for their reaction to the leaks, praising them for starting over and recording original tracks that showed more growth and development than the demos.
 "It was probably the best thing that could have happened to Brand New," he said, "because it forced them to rewrite the album with an even greater purpose and attention to detail."

 Often referred to by fans as Fight Off Your Demons, the batch of leaked demos were remastered and officially released to the public on December 2, 2015 as Leaked Demos 2006, made available digitally and on cassette.
 On July 13, 2016, the band released 3 Demos, Reworked, an EP that consisted of re-recorded versions of "Brother's Song", "Missing You" and "1996".
-With that release, only one demo ("Good Man") has yet to be re-recorded or reworked.
+With that release, only one demo ("Good Man") has yet to be re-recorded; however, an extended version with new lyrics and a full band arrangement was debuted at Lacey's solo show in Nashville on March 2, 2025.